compiling-to-categories/concat/README.md

 ## Constrained categories

-Experimenting (again) with constrained categories, as well as Haskell to hardware and automatic differentiation.
+Experimenting (again) with constrained categories, as well as Haskell to hardware, automatic differentiation, interval analysis, and other interpretations.
+See the paper [*Compiling to categories*](http://conal.net/papers/compiling-to-categories).

 To run: